 The Family Assistance Program provides temporary financial assistance for needy families with a dependent child under age 18 whose income must meet the eligibility thresholds.

 As a condition of eligibility, you must participate in mandatory work-related activities that will help you become able to support your family on your own, unless otherwise exempt.2

 The aim of Food Assistance Program is to alleviate hunger and improve nutrition by providing monthly cash benefits to eligible low income Alabamians to help them buy the food they need for good health.

 To apply for food assistance benefits online, please visit MyAlabama.gov – the online portal for Alabama services.
 Before you can complete the application, you must first register for an account.

 Medicaid is the largest program providing medical and health-related services to Alabama’s poorest people — including children, the aged, blind, and/or disabled.

-In Alabama, Medicaid covers children under age 6 and pregnant women with family income below 133% of the federal poverty level; and children age 6 – 18 up to 100% of poverty level.
+In Alabama, Medicaid covers children of any age and pregnant women with family incomes below 146% of the federal poverty level.
+However, children with family incomes up to 317% of poverty may now qualify for CHIP.

 ALL Kids provides low-cost healthcare coverage for Alabama’s uninsured children under age 19 whose family incomes are above the Medicaid income limits.
 Depending on your income, you may pay small premiums and co-pays for coverage.

 Benefits include 12 months continuous coverage, regular check-ups and immunizations, sick child doctor visits, prescriptions, vision and dental care, hospitalization, and much more.